Koro (disease): Chinese cultural beliefs

 Most of the ancient literature concerning koro was related to Chinese ethnic groups.
 For example, koro (in its Chinese term of shuk yang, shook yong or suo yang (simplified Chinese: 缩阳; traditional Chinese: 縮陽)) is documented in the old medical book New Collection of remedies of value (驗方新篇 (验方新篇)) which was published in Qing Dynasty.
 The book described the condition as "yin type of cold qi invasion" (陰症傷寒 (阴症伤寒)) which involved a sudden seizure during sexual intercourse with the penis retracting into the abdomen.
 It asserts that the patient will die if not treated with "heaty" drugs in time.

 Factors of cultural expectation in the genesis of koro can be built upon ideas of sex physiology in the traditional Chinese medicine, with free play of imagination which links fatality with genital retraction.

 In the ancient Chinese medical book Zhong Zang Jing (中藏經 (中藏经)), retraction of the penis with distension of the abdomen was described as a certain sign of death.
 The yin and yang theory proposes that an unbalanced loss of the yang humour produces genital shrinkage.

 In Taoism and traditional Chinese medicine, frequent ejaculation is regarded as detrimental to health, as semen is considered to be related to a man's vital energy, and hence excessive depletion of semen may lead to illness or death.
 Some authors believe that the idea of death caused by the semen depletion resembles the idea of death caused by genital disappearance, although such linkage between koro and Taoism, which influences Chinese medicine to some degree, is only speculative.

 The popularity of Chinese folklore also plays a role.
-The novel about ghost stories Strange Stories from a Chinese Studio describes a fox spirit which can make people weak physically and sexually and shrink their tissues.
+The classic anthology of supernatural tales, Strange Stories from a Chinese Studio, describes a fox spirit which can make people weak physically and sexually and shrink their tissues.
 Belief in koro being caused by the fox ghost among the southern Chinese has been reported.

 Etymology and geographical background

-The earliest Western reference to the term koro is found in B.F.
-Matthes' Dictionary of Buginese Language (1874) of South Sulawesi, Indonesia.
+The earliest Western reference to the term koro ("koro-koro") is found in a letter from Celebes (now Sulawesi) by Carl Wilhelm Maurus Schmidtmüller, published in 1849.
 The name could be derived from a river, its surrounding valley, and a local tribe of the same name which is located at northwestern sector of Sulawesi, Indonesia.
 The word is also used in Makassarese language, meaning "to shrink"; the full expression is garring koro.
 Koro may also be derived from Malay term Kura which means "head of turtle" or keruk which means "to shrink".
 The term shuk yang (缩阳), adapted from Chinese, means "the shrinkage of penis".
 The term koro is also known as rok loo (genital shrinkage disease) in Thailand, jinjinnia bemar in Assam, India, and lanuk e laso by the Bogoba tribe in Philippines.